toughpixels/sacred-harp-singers/content/aboutPNWSHS.md

 The Pacific Northwest Sacred Harp Singers, Incorporated was established as a non-profit corporation in Washington State on **27, October 1992**.
 It has also qualified as a state charity with the Secretary of State.
 It is *not* a 501(c)3 corporation with the IRS.

 ## Mission
-Its mission is to **organize, improve, expand, and encourage community shapenote singing** in the Pacific Northwest through singing school classes, singings, and conventions.
-It serves as the umbrella organization for all shapenote singings in Washington State, and provides help as needed to shapenote singings in Oregon, Idaho, Montana, British Columbia, and Alaska.
+Its mission is to *organize, improve, expand, and encourage community shapenote singing* in the Pacific Northwest through classes, singings, and conventions.
+It serves as the umbrella organization for all shapenote singings in Washington State, and provides help as needed in Oregon, Idaho, Montana, British Columbia, and Alaska.

 ## Officers & Board
 For the year 2021–2022 the officers are: